mikemcfarlane/TickleMeNAO/Writeup/Tickling a NAO robot.md

 I wanted the robot to react to being tickled in a similar way to people being tickled.
 [YouTube tickling videos](https://www.youtube.com/results?search_query=tickle) provided the main inspiration!
 There is a high degree of randomness of movement, sounds and words when people are being tickled but there is also an underlying centring of that random movement around the area being tickled.
 For example, when a foot is tickled the whole body may respond but the main movement will be the foot.

-I would like to have run some form of [video motion analysis](https://en.wikipedia.org/wiki/Video_motion_analysis) on the videos to gain a deeper understanding of any patterns within the tickle movements.
+I would like to have run some form of [Video motion analysis](https://en.wikipedia.org/wiki/Video_motion_analysis) on the videos to gain a deeper understanding of any patterns within the tickle movements.
 At this early stage in the app I based my movement design on observations.

 I also wanted the tickling to be part of a simple game to encourage people to tickle NAO more.